TajinderSinghMarwaha/IdentityE2E_TechTask/README.md

 **To run the test with allure report**
 `behave -f allure_behave.formatter:AllureFormatter -o reports/ features/car_valuation.feature`

+**Serve a Report**
+`allure serve reports`
+Combines generate and open.
+Starts a temporary web server and opens the report in your browser.

 ### **Output of the tests**

 **Having MisMatches**